pavithracp1104-book/Advance-Time-series-forecasting-with-DL-/README.md

 Advanced Time Series Forecasting with Deep Learning and Explainability
 1. Project Description

-This project implements a complete deep learning based time series forecasting system using a Long Short Term Memory network.
-The objective is to forecast future values of a real world financial time series and to analyze the temporal dependencies learned by the model using post hoc explainability techniques.
-The project includes data preprocessing, model training, hyperparameter selection, evaluation on a held out test set, baseline comparison, and explainability analysis.
+This project implements and evaluates a deep learning based time series forecasting model using a Long Short Term Memory neural network.
+The objective is to perform multi step forecasting on a real world financial time series and compare its performance against a classical statistical baseline model.
+In addition to prediction accuracy, post hoc explainability techniques are applied to interpret how historical time steps influence future forecasts.

 2. Dataset Used

-The dataset used is the daily closing price of the S and P 500 index downloaded from Yahoo Finance.
+Dataset
+S and P 500 daily closing price data

+Source
+Yahoo Finance

-Time period
+Time span
 2010 to 2024

-Number of observations
-Approximately 3500 daily records

 Target variable
 Daily closing price

-This dataset was chosen because it is non stationary and contains complex temporal patterns.
+The dataset exhibits non stationarity, volatility clustering, and long term temporal dependencies, making it suitable for deep learning based sequence modeling.

 3. Data Preprocessing

-The following preprocessing steps were applied before model training:

-Missing values were removed

-Values were normalized using Min Max scaling

-Sliding window sequences were created

-Input sequence length was set to 30 time steps

-Forecast horizon was set to 5 future steps

-Data was split into 80 percent training and 20 percent testing

-4. Model Architecture

-The deep learning model used in this project is a stacked LSTM network implemented in PyTorch.

-Architecture definition:

-Input shape
-30 time steps by 1 feature

-LSTM layer 1
-64 hidden units
-Dropout 0.3

-LSTM layer 2
-64 hidden units
-Dropout 0.3

-Output layer
-Fully connected linear layer
-5 output neurons corresponding to t plus 1 through t plus 5 forecasts

-Loss function
-Mean Squared Error

-Optimizer
-Adam optimizer with learning rate 0.001

-The model was trained for up to 20 epochs.

-5. Hyperparameter Selection

-The following hyperparameters were selected after observing validation stability and training loss behavior:

-Sequence length of 30 provided stable convergence

-Hidden size of 64 balanced model capacity and overfitting

-Two LSTM layers performed better than a single layer

-Dropout of 0.3 reduced overfitting

-Learning rate of 0.001 produced smooth loss reduction

-No automated grid search was used, but parameters were adjusted empirically based on training performance.

-6. Model Evaluation Results

-Evaluation was performed on a held out test set that was not used during training.

-LSTM model performance for t plus 1 prediction:
+The following preprocessing steps were implemented in the program

+Removal of missing values

+Scaling using Min Max normalization

+Sliding window sequence generation

+Input sequence length of 30 historical time steps

+Multi step forecasting horizon of 5 future time steps

+Train test split of 80 percent training and 20 percent testing

+The processed data was reshaped into three dimensional tensors suitable for LSTM input.

+4. Deep Learning Model Architecture

+The forecasting model is a stacked Long Short Term Memory network implemented in Python.

+Architecture details

+Input layer receiving sequences of length 30

+First LSTM layer with 64 hidden units and sequence output enabled

+Second LSTM layer with 64 hidden units

+Dropout layers applied to reduce overfitting

+Fully connected dense output layer producing multi step forecasts

+Training configuration

+Optimizer Adam

+Loss function Mean Squared Error

+Early stopping based on validation loss

+5. Forecasting Strategy

+The model performs multi step forecasting for five future time steps.
+For evaluation and explainability consistency, the first predicted step t plus one was used for detailed metric reporting and SHAP analysis.

+6. Baseline Model

+A Seasonal Autoregressive Integrated Moving Average model was implemented as a classical baseline.

+Baseline characteristics

+SARIMA model trained on the same training data

+Forecast horizon matched to the LSTM model

+Evaluated using the same test set

+Performance compared using identical error metrics

+7. Evaluation Metrics and Results

+The trained models were evaluated on the held out test set using Root Mean Squared Error and Mean Absolute Error.

+LSTM t plus one results

 RMSE
-[replace with your value]
+93.17507047219262

 MAE
-[replace with your value]

-7. Baseline Comparison

-A SARIMA model was implemented as a classical statistical baseline using the same dataset.
+76.13423047434635

-SARIMA model performance:
+SARIMA results

 RMSE
-[replace with your value]
+961.2020148744957

 MAE
-[replace with your value]

-The LSTM model achieved lower error values than SARIMA, indicating that the deep learning approach captured temporal dependencies that the statistical model could not.
+892.7866085929627

-8. Explainability Analysis Using SHAP
+8. Performance Analysis

+The LSTM model significantly outperforms the SARIMA baseline on both evaluation metrics.
+The large error values observed in the SARIMA model indicate its inability to capture complex non linear temporal dependencies present in the financial time series.
+In contrast, the LSTM model effectively learns long range patterns and short term dynamics, resulting in substantially lower prediction error.

+9. Explainability Method

-Post hoc explainability was applied using SHapley Additive exPlanations.
+Model interpretability was achieved using SHapley Additive exPlanations.

-Explainability setup:
+Explainability setup

-Historical time steps were flattened into input features
+Historical time steps were treated as individual input features

+Input sequences were flattened for compatibility with SHAP KernelExplainer

-SHAP values were computed for the t plus 1 forecast only
+SHAP values were computed for the t plus one forecast output

-The explainability analysis focused on identifying influential past time steps

-Interpretation of results:

-The SHAP summary plot shows that recent historical values (approximately t minus 1 to t minus 7) have the highest influence on the next day prediction.
-Older time steps have progressively lower importance.
-This indicates that the LSTM model relies more heavily on recent price movements when generating forecasts, which is consistent with financial time series behavior.

-9. Visualization Outputs

-The following visual outputs were generated by the program:

-Actual versus predicted values for the t plus 1 forecast

-SHAP summary plot showing temporal feature importance

-These visualizations were generated directly from the trained model and reflect actual experimental results.

-10. Completeness of Submission

-This project includes:
+10. Explainability Results and Interpretation

+The SHAP analysis shows that recent historical time steps have the strongest influence on the model’s predictions.
+Time steps closest to the forecast horizon contribute most positively or negatively to the predicted value, while older time steps have diminishing influence.
+This behavior aligns with financial intuition, where recent market movements tend to have a stronger impact on short term price forecasts.

+11. Project Implementation Details

-Fully runnable Python code
+Complete runnable Python code implemented in a single notebook cell

-Model training and evaluation

-Quantitative performance metrics

-Baseline comparison

-Explainability analysis with interpretation

-Explicit model architecture definition

-This submission represents a completed implementation rather than a conceptual plan.
+Data preprocessing, model training, evaluation, and explainability included

+Visualizations generated for predictions and SHAP feature importance

+All results derived from actual model execution

-11. Conclusion
+12. Conclusion

-This project demonstrates the effectiveness of deep learning models for advanced time series forecasting.
-By combining LSTM based prediction with SHAP explainability, the model provides both accurate forecasts and interpretable insights into temporal dependencies.
-The comparison with a SARIMA baseline further highlights the advantages of modern sequence models on complex real world data.
+This project demonstrates that deep learning based sequence models can significantly outperform classical statistical methods for complex time series forecasting tasks.
+By integrating SHAP based explainability, the project not only achieves strong predictive performance but also provides interpretable insights into temporal dependencies learned by the model.